[Moderate revision–posted 10/8/19 (replaces 10/3/17 edition)]

 e.
 A member of the local regulatory community

 f.
-The Associate Vice President for Research (Responsible Research), ex-officio
+The Associate Vice President for Research and Innovation (Responsible Research; AVPR-RR), ex-officio

 g.
 The Assistant Vice President of Environmental Health & Safety, ex-officio